mervekrblt/upschool-react-assignment/README.md

-# Dummy Amazon Clone with Bootstrap - NozamA :joy:
+# Dummy Amazon Clone with React - NozamA :joy:

-In this assignment, I tried to build a dummy amazon clone.
+In this assignment, I tried to build a responsive dummy amazon clone.

 Its name is NozamA, very creative, I know :sunglasses: